Emergent gravity from the IIB matrix model and cancellation of a cosmological constant: Setup

 \subsection{Action}

-We now investigate the implications of our hypothesis by taking a relatively simple action, with a standard real scalar field $\Chi(x)$ and a single nonstandard term involving $\sqrt{-g(x)}$ in the matter Lagrange density.
+We now investigate the implications of our hypothesis by considering a relatively simple action, with a standard real scalar field $\Chi(x)$ and a single nonstandard term involving $\sqrt{-g(x)}$ in the matter Lagrange density.